cran/roclang/README.md

 #>   }
 ```

-## Use cases in roxygen comments
+## Use cases in ‘roxygen’ comments

-In roxygen comments, one can use inline code to diffuse the extracted
+In ‘roxygen’ comments, one can use inline code to diffuse the extracted
-contents into his or her own documentations:
+content into his or her own documentations:

 ``` r
 #' Cited Version of \code{stats::lm} for